How Schools Can Support Autistic Girls (with or without a diagnosis)

 Neurodiversity-Affirming Language and Practices

 Neurodiversity-affirming language and practices acknowledge and embrace neurodivergent traits (in this case, autistic traits) rather than viewing them as deficits.
 For girls who are undiagnosed, this can reduce the stigma surrounding a potential diagnosis.
 Encourage students to embrace their individuality and create a classroom environment that celebrates diversity.
+This includes making sure neurodiversity is represented throughout the curriculum and classroom.
+Educational tools like Ava, which stars an autistic girl, can help students feel represented, understood, and accepted.
 This can foster a sense of belonging and self-worth in all students, especially those who may feel different but do not have an official diagnosis.

 Differentiation